nagyist/tao-user-guide/src/items/exporting-items.md

 **Step 4:** Select the location on which to export your item, and then save.

 The item will then be available to transfer either by data storage device or over a computer network.
-The next step in the transfer is to import the item onto the desired computer.
+The next step in the transfer is [to import the item onto the desired computer][i_0015].